Nissan governance steps, board win shareholders' approval | New Country 923

 Nissan governance steps, board win shareholders’ approval

-The Japanese automaker had seen profits and dividends tumble amid a high-profile scandal involving its former chairman Carlos Ghosn.
+The Japanese automaker’s profits and dividends have tumbled amid a high-profile scandal involving its former chairman Carlos Ghosn.
 Some shareholders expressed worries about the future of the automaker.

 Saikawa and the other board members, including French alliance partner Renault Chairman Jean-Dominique Senard, bowed deeply at the meeting at a convention center in the port city of Yokohama, where Nissan Motor Corp. is based.